 Push vs Polling vs Long Polling

-In this model, client opens a connection to the server and waits for messages.
-The connection is kept open and server pushes messages synchronously to the client when it receives them.
+In this model, the client opens a connection to the server and waits for messages.
+The connection remains open, and the server synchronously pushes messages to the client as soon as it receives them from the sender.

-Pushing model is appropriate when you have limited clients/consumers and messages.
-For example, a chat application like Whatsapp where there are few clients per group or "channel" (in fact, WhatsApp uses this model).
-RabbitMQ and Redis Pub/Sub are some technologies using push model.
+The pushing model is well-suited for scenarios where there are a limited number of clients/consumers and messages.
+For instance, it is commonly used in chat applications like WhatsApp, where there are a small number of clients per group or channel.
+In fact, WhatsApp itself utilizes this model.
+RabbitMQ and Redis Pub/Sub are examples of technologies that employ the pushing model.

-Two interesting things here.
-Once response is returned, client/server connection is closed and client is responsible of make another request to the server when it's ready to handle new messages.
-Besides, server can be configured to achieve a better performance: for instance, it could be configured to send data to clients when there are three new messages or when the pending messages are 25Kb or more".
-This way, message handling is optimised and client/server communication is more efficient.
-This model can be seen as a server-side local-polling model.
+There are two interesting aspects to consider here.
+First, once a response is received, the client/server connection is closed, and the client is responsible for making another request to the server when it's ready to handle new messages.
+Second, server parameters can be configured to enhance performance.
+For example, the server could be set to send data to clients when there are at least three new messages or when the pending messages reach a size of 25KB or more.
+This optimization improves message handling efficiency and enhances the overall client/server communication.
+The long polling model can be viewed as a server-side local polling model.

-Kafka is an example of technology implementing long polling model, and that's the reason why it is more scalable compared with RabbitMQ when there is a massive amount of messages and clients.
-Also, it's worth to mention that Server Sent Events (SSE) is a protocol that implements long polling model, with the difference that it does not close the connection after a message is sent to the client, but it is kept open.
+Kafka serves as an example of a technology that implements the long polling model, which contributes to its scalability compared to RabbitMQ in scenarios involving a massive number of messages and clients.
+Additionally, it's worth mentioning Server-Sent Events (SSE), a protocol that implements the long polling model but does not close the connection after sending a message to the client.